Connected workflow diagram with steps, decision nodes, and an AI assistant orchestrating a multi-step automation

 Introducing Workflows: Carly Builds Reliable Automations For You

 Today we’re shipping Workflows — triggers, actions, branches, the whole automation stack you’d expect, with 200+ app integrations.
-Yes, Zapier has agents now too.
-The thing we keep hearing about Zapier agents from users who try them: they’re flaky.
-They hallucinate.
-They quietly stop firing.
-They invent fields.
-The action half of a Zap has always been reliable; the AI half on top often isn’t.
+If you’ve been looking for a Zapier alternative that actually works, this is it.
+Yes, Zapier has AI agents now too.
+The thing we keep hearing from users who try them: they’re flaky.
+They hallucinate, they invent fields, they quietly stop firing.

 We built Workflows the other way around.
 The agent isn’t a step you add to an automation — the agent is what builds the automation in the first place, and then steps out of the way.
 You describe the outcome.
 Carly drafts the workflow, tests it against real data from your account, and saves a deterministic graph that runs the same way every time.